jackwimbish/adjutant/_docs/implementation-step-1-updated.md

         scoredArticle: {
           ...state.article,
           ai_score: null,
-          ai_summary: 'Article not relevant to user topic interests' }
+          ai_summary: 'Article not relevant to user topic interests',
+          topic_filtered: true,        // Mark as filtered to avoid re-processing
+          topic_filtered_at: new Date() // Track when we filtered it }
       };
     }